andrew/ultimate-awesome/README.md

 - [Awesome-Decks](https://github.com/rafaecheve/Awesome-Decks) - Curated list of pitch deck slides.
 - [awesome-deepnote](https://github.com/ramene/awesome-deepnote) - A curated list of extensions, python packages, machine learning and collaborative notebooks ready to run in Deepnote.
 - [awesome-ai-frontend](https://github.com/thestriver/awesome-ai-frontend) - 🌟 A curated list of AI resources (APIs and SDKs, Code samples, Community projects, Learning Materials) for front-end developers who want to build AI-powered apps.
+- [awesome-veeam](https://github.com/VeeamHub/awesome-veeam) - A curated list of Veeam Technical Resources.
+We recommend you "Watch" this repository so you can be notified of future updates.
 - [Awesome-Machine-Learning-in-Biomedical-Healthcare-Imaging](https://github.com/XindiWu/Awesome-Machine-Learning-in-Biomedical-Healthcare-Imaging) - A list of awesome selected resources towards the application of machine learning in Biomedical/Healthcare Imaging, inspired by.
 - [awesome-xmake](https://github.com/xmake-examples/awesome-xmake) - 💕 A curated list of awesome XMake projects, plugins, examples and others.
 - [Awesome-Multimodal-Chatbot](https://github.com/zjr2000/Awesome-Multimodal-Chatbot) - Awesome Multimodal Assistant is a curated list of multimodal chatbots/conversational assistants that utilize various modes of interaction, such as text, speech, images, and videos, to provide a seamless and versatile user experience.